eprst/java_util/README.md

 There are 3 128-bit versions provided:
 - `murmurhash3_x64_128` which takes a byte buffer to hash
 - `murmurhash3_x64_128` which takes a `CharSequence` and treats it as a UTF-8 encoded string.
-It doesn't call a [quite expensive](http://www.evanjones.ca/software/java-string-encoding-internals.html) call to `String.getBytes` and decoding small chunks on the go instead.
+It doesn't make a [quite expensive](http://www.evanjones.ca/software/java-string-encoding-internals.html) call to `String.getBytes` and decodes small chunks on the go instead.
 It runs in constant memory and uses a 19 element byte buffer which can be provided by the caller to avoid any allocations.
-See memory charts below to see the difference in memory consumption
+See memory charts below for a  difference in memory consumption
-- `murmurhash3_x64_128_ascii` which takes a `CharSequence` and treats it as UTF-8 encoded string which contains only ASCII characters.
+- `murmurhash3_x64_128_ascii` which takes a `CharSequence` and treats it as UTF-8 encoded string with ASCII characters only.
 Has zero allocations and provides a significant performance boost.

-There are no checks made around string decoding operations, so wrong hashes will be generated if a non-ASCII characters are passed to `murmurhash3_x64_128_ascii` or `murmurhash3_x64_128` receives an illegal UTF-8 string, no errors will be raised.
+There are no checks made around string decoding operations, so wrong hashes will be generated if a non-ASCII characters are passed to `murmurhash3_x64_128_ascii` or if `murmurhash3_x64_128` receives an illegal UTF-8 string, no errors will be raised.

 # Performance